 Here’s a link to the aforementioned motor https://www.apogeerockets.com/Rocket_Motors/AeroTech_Motors/29mm_Motors_Single_Use/Aerotech_29mm_Motor_H135W-14A_High_Power

 There are others in this 29mm diameter size.
+You might also check the 38mm diameter motors, too, depending on the motor mount of your rocket.
 Make sure you pick a single use, DMS motor rather than one designated as reloadable.
 We aren’t using reloadable casings yet.

 Where do I Start?